 Along the winding backstreets and neighbouring beach trails of the Mornington Peninsula, is a hidden gem of colour and texture.
 A beach house turned modern full-time residence, Denis and Jura’s Blairgowrie property is layered with Japanese charred timber – known as Yaki Sugi – precast artisan concrete and bold colourful accents.

-Upon introduction to The Stylesmiths, Denis and Jura aspired to create a bespoke home that responded to how they live and reflected their personal style.
-Lead interior designer, David Puckering, collaborated closely with our clients to realise their vision via a truly unique design that encompasses the interior architecture and decoration of the entry, living, dining and kitchen.
+Upon introduction to The Stylesmiths™, Denis and Jura aspired to create a bespoke home that responded to how they live and reflected their personal style.
+Our team collaborated closely with our clients to realise their vision via a truly unique design that encompasses the interior architecture and decoration of the entry, living, dining and kitchen.
 Prior to the project’s commencement, these zones were overwhelmingly open plan with no delineated spaces to lounge, dine or sit quietly.

 Stepping down from entry into the generously sized living space, it’s easy to appreciate the benefits that having an integrated island entertainment unit brings.
 The new addition not only provides an architectural focus to orientate furniture around, it also breaks up the floorplan and forges two distinct zones between lounge and dining.
 The custom-built unit ties in the elements of the home, intersecting modernist minimal sensibilities with robust materials grounded in nature such as concrete, timber, blackened steel and handmade tiles.

 In the kitchen original washed timber, grey splashbacks, and cream pendants typical of beach house style, have been given an upgrade with dramatic accents that continue the moody theme.
 Stylish matte black cabinetry and bronze mirror splashbacks add an organic warmth, matched in the pendant that adds functional light along the island bench.